A-Z Popular Blog Sustainability Search »

 What is an Ecotax?

-, updated on June 27, 2016
+, updated on

 An ecotax is a tax designed to increase the cost of economic activity that damages the environment.
-It is typically levied against products or services that create waste that is known to have damaging effects on the environment.
+This is typically levied against products or services that create waste that is known to have damaging effects on the environment.

 Ecotaxes are typically regressive meaning that they impact people who have a lower income more than those with a high income.
 For example, a tax on fossil fuels may impact low income families as they may spend a meaningful percentage of their income on energy.
 A wealthy individual may spend a very small percentage of their income on energy.